2023 Annual Conference Sessions: Budgeting and Forecasting

 What Does It Take to Rethink Budgeting?

-The typical budget process is based online items and historical precedent.
+The typical budget process is based on line items and historical precedent.
 While this does have some advantages, it also has a host of disadvantages that have long been recognized.
 Those disadvantages are becoming more acute as our society evolves.
-Many intrepid finance officers have explored new ways of doing budgeting and GFOA's Rethinking Budgeting project is providing new guidance for doing budgeting differently.
+Many intrepid finance officers have explored new ways of doing budgeting and GFOA's Rethinking Budgeting project is providing guidance for creating a budget differently.
 But what does it take for a local government to change the way it budgets and plans?
-In this session, we'll discuss what GFOA research is finding and hear from practitioners are who are rethinking their own budgets.
+In this session, we'll discuss what GFOA research is finding and hear from practitioners who are challenging the long-held status quo to rethink their own budgets and discover potential for a better process that provides stronger outcomes.